 Criteria Conformance Level Remarks and Explanations 2.5.4 Motion Actuation (Level A 2.1 only) Functionality that can be operated by device motion or user motion can also be operated by user interface components and responding to the motion can be disabled to prevent accidental actuation, except when: Supported Interface: The motion is used to operate functionality through an accessibility supported interface; Essential: The motion is essential for the function and doing so would invalidate the activity.
 Supports Functionality that can be triggered by device motion or user motion detected by a device can be disabled and the functionality can be operated without using motion.
 3.1.1 Language of Page (Level A) The default human language of each Web page can be programmatically determined.
 Supports The language of the page/s are correctly identifiable.
 3.2.1 On Focus (Level A) When any user interface component receives focus, it does not initiate a change of context.
 Supports When an element receives focus a substantial change to the page, the spawning of a pop-up window or an focus change does not occur that would disorient the user.
 3.2.2 On Input (Level A) Changing the setting of any user interface component does not automatically cause a change of context unless the user has been advised of the behavior before using the component.
-Partially Supports In most cases, when a user inputs information or interacts with a control, it does not result in a substantial change to the page that could disorient the user or the user is informed ahead of time.
-However, exception exist: Form field causes unexpected change found on page(s)/component(s): Home/Portal.
+Supports When a user inputs information or interacts with a control, it does not result in a substantial change to the page that could disorient the user unless or the user is informed of the change ahead of time.
 3.3.1 Error Identification (Level A) If an input error is automatically detected, the item that is in error is identified and the error is described to the user in text.
 Supports Efficient, intuitive and clearly identified text-based alerts are provided to users for form validation cues and errors.
 3.3.2 Labels or Instructions (Level A) Labels or instructions are provided when content requires user input.
 Supports For form fields requiring user input sufficient labels, instructions and error messages are provided.
 4.1.1 Parsing (Level A) In content implemented using markup languages, elements have complete start and end tags, elements are nested according to their specifications, elements do not contain duplicate attributes, and any IDs are unique, except where the specifications allow these features.
 Note: Start and end tags that are missing a critical character in their formation, such as a closing angle bracket or a mismatched attribute value quotation mark are not complete.
 Partially Supports In most cases, elements have complete start and end tags, are nested according to specification's, do not contain duplicate attributes and have unique IDs.
-However, exception exist: id attribute value must be unique found on page(s)/component(s): Home/Portal; Change Display Name Modal.
+However, exceptions exist: Certain ARIA roles must contain particular children found on page(s)/component(s): Teacher Page.
+IDs used in ARIA and labels must be unique found on page(s)/component(s): Home/Portal Page.